manjumallya/vue-graph-assignment/README.md

 1. Child nodes are loaded on the same grid instead of hierearchial loading.
 Using recursive component tried to fix the issue but did not work as expected.

 # Future scope
-Connecting to a database and fetching the data from the database.
+1. Connecting to a database and fetching the data from the database.
 Currently data is stored locally in the express server module.
+2. Making use of any front end visualization library to display the nodes